Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Suomen Tilintarkastajat ry has no direct responsibility for the adoption or implementation of public sector accounting standards in Finland, where national public sector accounting standards are set by the Government and are based on an accrual basis of accounting and are mainly in conformity with IPSASs.
-Nevertheless, IPSASs in their entirety have not been adopted and no plans to incorporate international standards have been reported.
-Suomen Tilintarkastajat ry indicates in its 2021 SMO Action Plan that it has not taken a stand on whether it supports the adoption of IPSAS or EPSAS.
+Suomen Tilintarkastajat ry has no direct responsibility for the adoption or implementation of public sector accounting standards in Finland.
+Public sector accounting requirements are established by the Government and are based on accrual accounting principles.
+National standards are reported to be largely aligned with IPSAS, particularly at the municipal level; however, IPSAS in their entirety have not been formally adopted in the jurisdiction.

-Suomen Tilintarkastajat ry involvement in public sector matters revolves around good auditing practice in the public sector.
-A working group for public sector auditing was established, which updated the recommendation on “good audit practice in public sector” in 2020 and made it available on its website.
+Suomen Tilintarkastajat ry’s involvement in public sector matters primarily relates to promoting good auditing practice in the public sector.
+The association has established a working group on public sector auditing and has issued guidance on good audit practice in the public sector, which is publicly available.

 Current Status: Execute